 At mealtimes and snacks the parents put the food out.
 The child then decides what they will eat, and how much they will eat.
 Outside of snacks and mealtimes, no other food is offered.
 Water is available but we do not recommend milk or juice in between.
 Grazing is discouraged.

-What do we do this?
 This helps the child develop an appropriate hunger cycle.
 They will come to the table hungry, but not ‘hangry’.
 It breaks the habit of grazing.

 Remember to schedule drinks too!